RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 #### Insights from School District Data:
-- **Better-performing school districts** correlate with **higher housing prices**.
+- **Better-performing school districts** correlate with **higher parcel prices**.
 Homebuyers are often willing to pay more for properties located in areas with highly-ranked schools.
 - **Areas with high-ranked schools** (such as Mt.
-Lebanon, Fox Chapel, and Pine-Richland) exhibit higher property values, making school district quality a significant factor in the housing price equation.
+Lebanon, Fox Chapel, and Pine-Richland) exhibit higher property values, making school district quality a significant factor in the parcel price equation.
-- **Neighborhoods with poor-performing schools** tend to have more affordable housing, which might be due to lower demand for homes in those areas.
+- **Neighborhoods with poor-performing schools** tend to have more affordable parcels, which might be due to lower demand for homes in those areas.

 ### Geographic Trends:
 - Certain **neighborhoods** in Pittsburgh, even without the best-ranked schools or lowest crime rates, maintain higher property values due to geographic features such as proximity to the city center or desirable scenic views.